VoIP Hard Phones Vs Softphones: Which is best for your business?

 Despite having a large number of participants in the call, you will still get a top-notch voice quality (considering that you have a stable internet connection).

-That’s because conference phones employ an advanced audio processing technology optimized to handle and transmit the audio signals without significant losses or distortions.
+That’s because conference phones employ an advanced audio processing technology optimized to handle and transmit audio signals without significant losses or distortions.

 Benefits and Use Case Scenarios of a VoIP Hard Phone